sonoro1234/LuaJIT-ImGui/README.md

 * run one of the scripts in the build directory from a sibling folder to the repo.
 * make
+* set basedir variable in imgui.lua to the directory libimgui is found (except if it is on luajit directory)

 # binding generation